Decision Potential Surface: A Theoretical and Practical Approximation of Large Language Model Decision Boundary

 Proofs are provided in Appendix \ref{proof-th:0-isohypse} and \ref{proof-cor:epsilon-confidence}, respectively.

-Unfortunately, computing the decision boundary or visualizing the potential surface based on Definition \ref{def:ds} and Theorem \ref{th:0-isohypse} remains computationally infeasible, as evaluating $\Phi_f^{\infty}(\mathbf{x})$ in Equation \eqref{eq:phi} requires considering all possible sequences in $\mathcal{V}^{N_r}$, resulting in a computational complexity the same as before.
+Given Theorem \ref{th:0-isohypse}, we can construct the DPS defined in Definition \ref{def:ds} to characterize the decision boundaries of LLMs.
+Unfortunately, computing the decision boundary or visualizing the DPS based on Definition \ref{def:ds} remains computationally infeasible, as evaluating $\Phi_f^{\infty}(\mathbf{x})$ in Equation \eqref{eq:phi} requires considering all possible sequences in $\mathcal{V}^{N_r}$, resulting in a computational complexity the same as before.

-Fortunately, as Equation \ref{eq:phi} depends only on the log-likelihoods of the top two sequences, we can propose an efficient approximation with a modest error, detailed in the next subsection.
+Fortunately, as Equation \eqref{eq:phi} depends only on the log-likelihoods of the top two sequences, we can propose an efficient approximation with a modest error, detailed in the next subsection.